acceldata-io/odpdocumentation/Home.md

 Acceldata supports the Open-Source Data Platform.
 To use the Acceldata supported Open-Source Data Platform (ODP), you must install it.
-This documentation explains the installation process of Acceldata Open-Source Data Platform (ODP).
+This documentation explains ODP and the installation process of (ODP).

-# What is ODP
+# Features is ODP

-* An Open Source Data Platform
+* ODP is an Open Source Data Platform.
-* Alternative to proprietary platform and a monopoly
+* It provides an alternative to proprietary platform and a monopoly.
-* Available to Pulse customers who don’t want to get locked in with a single Vendor
+* ODP is available to Pulse customers who do not want to get locked with a single vendor.
-* 100% Open source - Built and Tested by Acceldata using latest upstream code
+* ODP is 100% Open source - Built and Tested by Acceldata using the latest upstream code.
-* Same stack Deployed at T-Mobile, AT&T , True Corp, AIS group & PhonePe, HCSC, Freddie Mac
+* ODP uses the same stack Deployed at T-Mobile, AT&T , True Corp, AIS group PhonePe, HCSC, and Freddie Mac.

 # ODP Architecture